brynaytes/AndroidPermissionsReader/README.md

 # AndroidPermissionsReader
-This is an android app that allows you to select any application currently downloaded on your device from a drop down list, and view the permissions it requires or has access too.
+This is an android app that allows you to select any app on your phone and view the permissions it either requires or has access to.